patrickmj/Multilanguage/README.md

 ## Base Languages

 Omeka has its own system for i18n of core admin text.
-This plugins does not address core text in any way.
+This plugin does not address core text in any way.

 Language options are based on the existance of core translation files.